 Scales recognises the value in diversity of thinking and skills, and seeks to ensure that the Board and workforce both comprise members reflecting diversity.
-A formal diversity policy has been adopted by the Board.
+A formal Diversity Policy has been adopted by the Board.

 The Board seeks diversity in the skills, attributes, perspectives and experience of its members across a broad range of criteria so as to represent the diversity of shareholders, business types and regions in which Scales operates.
+Diversity, both at Board level and throughout the company, is actively considered and reviewed by the Board.